stevedekorte/ActorKit/README.txt

 	Sending messages to the actor will queue them to be processed in first-in-first-out order by the actor's thread and immediately returns a "future" object.

-	When it's message queue reaches that limit (settable with setActorQueueLimit:), calling threads will be paused.
+	If it's message queue exceeds a given limit (set with setActorQueueLimit:), the calling threads that exceeded the limit will be paused until the more of the queue is processed.

 FutureProxy

-	A future is a transparent proxy for the result which, when accessed before the result is ready, will pauses calling threads until it is ready.
+	A future is a transparent proxy for the result which, when accessed before the result is ready, pauses any threads attempting to access it until it is ready.

 	Futures auto detect and raise an exception in deadlock situations.